yiisoft/di/README.md

 - Detects circular references.
 - Supports nesting so container context could be scoped.
 - Has `Injector` that can invoke callables resolving dependencies.
-- Accepts array defintions so could be used with mergeable configs.
+- Accepts array definitions so could be used with mergeable configs.

 ## Using container

 Usage of DI container is fairly simple.
-First, you set object definitions into it and then they're used either in the application directly or to resolve dependencies of other defintions.
+First, you set object definitions into it and then they're used either in the application directly or to resolve dependencies of other definitions.

-Usually there is a single container in the whole applicaion so it's often configured in either entry script such as `index.php` or a configuration file:
+Usually there is a single container in the whole application so it's often configured in either entry script such as `index.php` or a configuration file:

 ```php